Urk: Demographics

 The birth rate of the municipality of Urk is the highest in the Netherlands as of 2016 (and highest in previous years).
 But like many other places in the Netherlands this number declined to 18.7% (down from 30.8% in 1988).
 In 1988 only Zeewolde had a slightly higher birth rate at 31.3%, but the birth rate Urk remained the second highest.
 The total fertility rate declined to 2.6 (down from 3.9 in 1988).

 In 2021, 44 per cent of Urk's population was under the age of 25.
 This made Urk the demographically youngest municipality of the Netherlands.
-Number two in the country was Staphorst, another Calvinist society nearby.
+Number two in the country was Staphorst, another Calvinist community nearby.